Last updated: 29 Apr 2021 | Reading time: 4.5 minutes | Watching time: 5 minutes

 How do both work?

-Klarna app is actually a browser with additional functionalities.
+Klarna app is a browser with buy-now, pay-later functionalities.
 The app comes with an interface where you can browse stores.
 You can add more stores by tapping on the add new button.
 When you open a store, the website opens up.

 You will need the normal store account to purchase anything.
 For example, if you are purchasing something on Amazon, you will still need your Amazon account.